tulustul/Civi-Orbis/wiki/game-concepts.md

 - Speeding up building production by consuming global slavery points + some food/population
 - TODO Public works, how?

+## Resources

+There is no distinction between strategic and luxury resources.
+Each resource have it's own bonuses which can be extended with buildings, techs and other bonuses.

+Each resource has:

+- yields bonuses
+- quantity
+- other bonuses (health, happiness)

+Resources can be traded using trade network.
+Players can prevent certain resources from going into trade network if they want to keep those resources for themselfs.
+They can also embarg certain players from getting certain resources from you.

 ## Economy

 ### Yields